 In order from East to West-ish…

 The big city is just that because it does everything on a massive scale, and Christmas is no different.
-You can make a day or weekend of a trip into Toronto this December because there is so much to see and do.
+Make a day or weekend trip to Toronto this December because there is so much to see and do.

 Christmas at The Castle – Casa Loma – Throughout the interior, resplendent with festive décor including a 40ft tall tree in the Great Hall, and a stunning collection of other signature holiday trees decorated by renowned Canadian designers.
-Younger guests will thrill to visit Santa in his castle workshop and visit with live holiday mascots, and more.
+Younger guests are thrilled to visit Santa in his castle workshop.
+Visit with live holiday mascots and more.

 Mississauga Christmas Events

-Light Up The Square – Celebration Square – daily – This winter, Mississauga’s Celebration Square is filled with dazzling lights, artful experiences, delicious food, skating, and tons of fun!
-In addition to the interactive art displays, there is also a dazzling 40’ lighted Christmas tree – the perfect backdrop for some holiday photos.
+Light Up The Square This winter, Mississauga’s Celebration Square is filled with dazzling lights, artful experiences, delicious food, skating, and tons of fun!
+In addition to the interactive art displays.
+Enjoy the dazzling 40’ lighted Christmas tree – the perfect backdrop for some holiday photos.